learn-co-curriculum/phrg-js-object-oriented-this-walkthrough-readme/README.md

 + Create a constructor function
 + Use a constructor function to create an object
 + Explain what a constructor function is and how it works
++ Explain what `this` is in the context of an object

 ## Intro